watch the vintage footage-filled trailer for a whitney houston doc | read | i-D

 "Her music was deliberately pop," one person says about Houston's early sound.
 "Anything that was too black sounding was sent back to the studio."

-Only two minutes long, the clip is filled with a host of authentic moments: Houston sitting in her dressing room in deep thought, stress pooling in her eyes; Bobby Brown carrying her on his shoulders, running down the hallway in pure glee; Houston — rocking a pink fur fit for a diva — showing off her talent with a soulful twelve-second vocal run.
+Only two minutes long, the clip is filled with a host of authentic moments: Houston sitting in her dressing room in deep thought, stress pooling in her eyes; Bobby Brown carrying her on his shoulders, running down the hallway in pure glee; Houston showing off her talent with a soulful twelve-second vocal run.

-Hopefully Can I Be Me?, which premieres August 26, offers us scenes of Houston happy, in control, and at her best — providing a stark contrast to her heavily mocked moments in Bobby Brown's 2005 reality series Being Bobby Brown.
+Hopefully Can I Be Me?, which premieres 26 August, offers us scenes of Houston happy, in control, and at her best — providing a stark contrast to her heavily mocked moments in Bobby Brown's 2005 reality series Being Bobby Brown.
 A chance for us to see her before the weight of the public's expectations and demands brought her down.
-Because as Houston pointedly says to an interviewer during the trailer, "Success doesn't change you, fame does."
+Because, as Houston pointedly says to an interviewer during the trailer, "Success doesn't change you, fame does."

 Text André-Naquian Wheeler